MaxRoos04/StudioX/README.md

 ## Installation

-This is a step by step tutorial to install all the node modules you need and how to run the site with localhost
+This is a step by step tutorial to install all the node modules you need and how to run the site with localhost.

 ```shell
 $ npm install